78km North London's Gravel Trails

 Ride practicalities

-START/FINISH: Hadley Wood DISTANCE: 76km.
-TOTAL ASCENT: 711m TERRAIN AND SURFACES: Quiet back roads and earthen tracks, which may be muddy after heavy rain.
-MAINLINE TRAIN SERVICES: Hadley Wood - services to Moorgate and Old Street and beyond RECOMMENDED FOOD AND DRINK STOPS: Brooman’s Park, Tealicious, Aldenham; The Round Bush LINKS TO OTHER RIDES: Hills of the North, Rejoice!
+START/FINISH: Watford Junction station DISTANCE: 78km.
+TOTAL ASCENT: 714m TERRAIN AND SURFACES: Mainly quiet back roads and earthen tracks, which may be muddy after heavy rain, one or two short sections on busy roads MAINLINE TRAIN SERVICES: Watford Junction - mainline and London Overground RECOMMENDED FOOD AND DRINK STOPS: Brookman’s Park; Tealicious, LINKS TO OTHER RIDES: Hills of the North, Rejoice!

-At the top of the climb on Hadley Green, in thick fog on Easter Day day in 1471 a bloody battle raged.
-On one side was Edward IV, and the future Richard III with nearly 13,000 men and on the other the defending king Henry VI, with around 12,000 men.
-There being no long range artillery, the fighting had to be hand to hand combat - a vicious affair.
-In the confusion, many of Edward IV’s men ended up attacking their own side.
-Between 1,500 - 4,000 men died and the throne passed from the defeated Henry VI to Edward IV.
-Today of course, it is a peaceful place with a memorial to those who died and the only squabbling is between the mallards and coots in the two duck ponds.
+Another good gravel track leads to Wash Lane before quieter roads carry you through a mix of narrow lanes and bridleways, threading through the Green Belt and into Monken Hadley Common.
+Here, in thick fog on Easter Day 1471, a bloody battle raged.
+On one side stood Edward IV and the future Richard III with nearly 13,000 men; on the other, the defending king Henry VI with around 12,000.
+With no long-range artillery, the fighting was hand-to-hand — a vicious affair.
+In the confusion, many of Edward IV's men attacked their own side.
+Between 1,500 and 4,000 men died, and the throne passed from the defeated Henry VI to Edward IV.
+Today it is a peaceful place, with a memorial to the fallen; the only squabbling is between mallards and coots on the two duck ponds.

 Every route on this website has been carefully researched as well as ridden.
 However situations on the ground can change quickly.
 If you know of changes to this route, or cafes, pubs and the like which you think other cyclists need to know about, feel free to share your thoughts below.